College planning is an exciting time for you and your child. But, as exciting as it may be, there is a lot of preparation involved.

-Even if you have saved for your child’s education, you may want or need to explore other financial aid options which could include your child taking on some of the cost.
+Even if you have saved for your child’s education, you may want or need to explore other funding options, which could include your child taking on some of the cost.

-Completing a Free Application for Federal Student Aid (FAFSA®) is one of the first recommended steps to applying for student financial aid, whether that is in the form of grants, scholarships, federal loans, or work-study.
+Completing a Free Application for Federal Student Aid (FAFSA) is one of the first recommended steps to applying for student financial aid, whether that is in the form of grants, scholarships, federal loans, or work-study.
 Filing for the 2024-2025 school year opens in December, 2023 (a delay from the usual October 1) and will continue until June 30, 2024.

-A Student Aid Report (SAR), which is a summary of information provided on the FAFSA®, will be sent within three weeks—sometimes sooner.
-Corrections to the FAFSA®, if needed, can be made after reviewing this report.
-The SAR contains information about a student’s Expected Family Contribution (EFC) (which will soon be called the Student Aid Index or SAI) .
+A Student Aid Report (SAR), which is a summary of information provided on the FAFSA, will be sent within three weeks — sometimes sooner.
+Corrections to the FAFSA, if needed, can be made after reviewing this report.
+The SAR contains information about a student’s Expected Family Contribution (EFC) (which will soon be called the Student Aid Index or SAI).
 It is recommended that the report be kept for your records.

-The schools listed on the FAFSA® will have access to the information within a few days of when the form is submitted.
+The schools listed on the FAFSA will have access to the information within a few days of when the form is submitted.
 If your student is approved for financial aid, they will receive financial aid award letters from each school they applied and were accepted to.
-These letters will include information such as the cost of attendance (COA) , EFC, grants, scholarships, loans, and other financial aid that your child might be eligible for.
+These letters will include information such as the cost of attendance (COA), EFC/SAI, grants, scholarships, loans, and other financial aid that your child might be eligible for.

 Comparing each financial aid award letter can help you and your child determine the financial obligation of attending each school.
 It is recommended to exhaust all federal aid options before considering a private loan.
 But if you are looking for supplemental funding for your child’s education, private student loans may be an option.